-Dr. Smith previously developed and taught on the first undergraduate human rights degree programme in Ireland at the Irish Centre for Human Rights, NUI Galway, and she has previously contributed significant research to the post-conflict and transitional justice work of the International Institute for Higher Studies in Criminal Sciences (ISISC) in Siracusa, Italy.
-She currently teaches transitional justice, international human rights law, public international law and contract law at Bangor Law School, and is developing new modules on international environmental law and climate change law to run from September 2016.
-She has previously taught international humanitarian law and legal research methods.
+Dr. Smith previously coordinated and lectured on the first undergraduate human rights degree programme in Ireland at the Irish Centre for Human Rights, NUI Galway, and she has previously contributed significant research to the post-conflict and transitional justice work of the International Institute for Higher Studies in Criminal Sciences (ISISC) in Siracusa, Italy.

-Dr. Smith has studied at the Irish Centre for Human Rights and was awarded a PhD degree by the National University of Ireland Galway in 2013 for her research on the protection of the environment in non-international armed conflict.
-She was previously awarded an LL.M degree in International Human Rights Law, also by the National University of Ireland Galway, and received her primary degree in law from University College Dublin.
+Dr. Smith has also previously been awarded an LL.M degree in International Human Rights Law by the National University of Ireland Galway, and received her primary degree in law from University College Dublin.
 Dr. Smith is a qualified Attorney-at-Law in the State of New York.

 Dr. Smith’s research interests are based on the interaction of issues in the fields of international humanitarian law, international human rights law, international criminal law, international environmental law, public international law, transitional justice, and climate change law and policy.